oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 This lab assumes you have:

 * An Oracle Cloud account
-* Have all the necessary tools installed (kubectl, git, maven, oractl).
+* Have all the necessary tools installed (kubectl, git, maven, oractl, sqlcl).
 All of them should be installed during Lab two (Setup your Development Environment)
 * Git version control tool installed on your computer (optional)

 ## Task 1: Get a copy of the CloudBank sample application